 It is best that your pet not have anything to eat after 10pm the night before surgery and nothing to eat the morning of surgery.
 Your pet can have a small amount of water the morning of surgery.

-It depends upon what procedure your pet had performed.
-For instance, pets having dental procedures typically go home the same day; however, we like to keep any pet that was spayed or neutered overnight to allow for optimal healing and rest.
+We keep any pet that was spayed or neutered overnight to allow for optimal healing and rest.
 All other procedures vary case-by-case.